solo-system/solo-system.github.io/documentation/faq.md

 Introduction
 ------------

 This is the FAQ for the Solo.
-Questions, answers and some ranting.
+Please ask a question (at info@solo-system.org) and I'll answer it.

 -------

 Sample-rate, bit-depth and number-of-channels are stored in the header of the .wav file, as usual.

 What software does it run?